About

-WTF – Winning The Fight is a non-profit, 501(c)(3) organization that provides drug education, support, and necessary resources to youth and families that suffer from the disease of addiction.
+WTF – Winning The Fight is a non-profit, 501(c)(3) community resource, providing drug education, support, and guidance to individuals and families who struggle with the disease of addiction.

 We developed WTF after losing our son, Brett Morgan O’Keefe, to an accidental drug overdose.
 We choose to be a part of Winning, not losing.
 Brett was well known for saying “WTF” in a loving manner, so we used the initials and changed the meaning to something positive.

 There is a resurgence in drug addiction all over America.
 Most of the time, it starts with prescription pills but quickly leads to more extreme drugs.
 People that are affected by this are not psychologically disturbed, junkies, or criminals, but normal kids that come from very normal families.
-The Center for Disease Control declared that in 2020, 87,200 people died from drug overdoses (Sept 2019 – Sept 2020).
-That is one person every 6.03 minutes.
+The Center for Disease Control declared that in 2022, 105,452 people died from drug overdoses.
+That is one person every 4.98 minutes.
+Many of these deaths are from Fentanyl poisonings.
 If no one speaks out, we cannot change the stigma and judgment.

 Brett Morgan O’Keefe